lukeoliveira1/nestapi-study/README.md

 - Caching Mechanism: Utilization of a caching module to enhance performance, particularly for frequently accessed data such as city and state lookups.

+- Swagger Documentation: Integrated Swagger for interactive API documentation, making it easy to explore and test the API endpoints.

 ## Project setup

 ```bash